The Creative Director

 Kristin comes to Graphic Granola after a stint of globe-trotting around Europe with her Dutch beau.
 Prior to that, she worked for Community Impact newspaper, where she served as Lead Designer, and interned for the SicolaMartin and Sibley Peteet agencies.
 At Texas State University, she was Vice President of the student chapter of the American Institute of Graphic Arts, won design awards at the Houston Show, Creative Summit, and Southwestern Writers Collection, and received a BFA in Communication Design.

 David has written copy in almost every format, including print and broadcast ads, direct mail, websites, brochures, catalogs, product packaging, and other standard collateral.
-Whether you need to make a sale, persuade public opinion, or just convey information, he can write almost anything that’s not intended for a technical audience.
-It can be as short as a blurb, or as long as a book.
-In general, his copywriting is informed by what has proven to be successful in the past.
+Whether you need to make a sale, persuade public opinion, or just convey information, he can write almost anything that’s not intended for a scientific audience.
 He has previous corporate marketing experience in newspaper publishing, home fashions, and soft beverages.
-On the side, he drifted into writing an award-winning corporate and social history of the world’s first record club, which led to an obsession with direct response marketing.
-It also led to another book: an illustrated history of the commercialization of folk music, in collaboration with the dean of American folk music historians, Ronald D. Cohen.
+On the side, he drifted into writing an award-winning corporate and social history of the world’s first record club, Revolutionizing Children’s Records.
+That led to another book: an illustrated history of the commercialization of folk music, in collaboration with the dean of American folk music historians, Ronald D. Cohen.
 He has also penned articles for several established publications, and contributed research to a combination book/CD/DVD box set (The Weavers: Goodnight Irene, for Bear Family Records).
-Dave’s marketing degree is from the University of North Texas, which was called North Texas State University when he went there.
+Dave’s marketing degree is from the University of North Texas, which he attended long after Pat Boone and Tex Watson went there.